Linguistic Collapse: Neural Collapse in (Large) Language Models: Related Works

-\paragraph{A large number of classes} $\mathcal{NC}$ established the simplex ETF as an optimal configuration.
+\paragraph{A large number of classes ($\neg$\texttt{Rq1})} $\mathcal{NC}$ established the simplex ETF as an optimal configuration.
 However, a perfect simplex ETF ($\mathcal{NC}_2$) requires that the number of classes $C$ not exceed $d+1$ where $d$ is the embedding dimension.
-This requirement that $d$ be sufficiently large is not practical when the classes number beyond the thousands.
-GPT-2 \cite{radford2019language}, for instance, has a vocabulary of over 50K tokens. \footnote{Following \cite{elhage2022superposition}, one might describe such a setting ($C > d+1$) as a model ``in superposition''.}
+This requirement that $d$ be sufficiently large is impractical when the classes number beyond the thousands.\footnote{Following \cite{elhage2022superposition}, one might describe such a setting ($C > d+1$) as a model ``in superposition''.} For instance, GPT-2 \citep{radford2019language} and Llama 3.1 \citep{dubey2024llama3herdmodels} have vocabularies of around 50K and 128K tokens, respectively.

 In such a scenario, one might still expect class means to be uniformly distributed on a $d$-dimensional hypersphere \cite{lu2021neural}. \cite{liu2023generalizing} formalize this as \textit{hyperspherical uniformity} within a \textit{generalized neural collapse} ($\mathcal{GNC}$) framework, which \cite{jiang2023generalized} then empirically demonstrate.
-These latter two works mention language modeling as applicable for $\mathcal{GNC}$; \cite{jiang2023generalized} even frame token prediction as a classification task, just as we do.
+These latter two works mention language modelling as applicable for $\mathcal{GNC}$; \cite{jiang2023generalized} even framed token prediction as a classification task, just as we do.
 We remark however that both earlier works \textit{simulate} a large number of classes by drastically shrinking the embedding dimension.
 In contrast, we study next-token prediction, using the full class space (vocabulary) with an imbalanced token distribution and ambiguous samples.